TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

 In addition to having `y` response variable values that do not fit the model developed from the rest of the data well, which is signalled by relatively large residuals, outliers can also have `x` explanatory variable values that are unusually far from the rest of the data.
+This can be an important consideration, because sometimes your model fits well within a range of `x` values, but diverges (perhaps becomes non-linear) beyond that range.
-Below are two terms that are often used when discussing the impact of outliers on a fit:
+  Apparent outliers at extreme values of `x` may be indicating this situation.
+On the other hand, they may represent a mistake in the `x` value.
+In any case, outliers with extreme `x` values tend to have more influence on the fit than outliers near the mean value of `x`.
+Below are two terms that are often used when discussing the impact of outliers on model fitting:

 **Leverage**: is based solely on the explanatory/independent variables (the single variable `x` here).
 It is a measure of how far the `x` value for an